 Pattern Energy’s commitment to the environment is integral to our mission to transition the world to renewable energy.
 Our facilities displace fossil-fuel generation, thereby reducing hazardous pollution, carbon dioxide emissions, and water use by the energy sector.

-We strive to minimize negative environmental impacts during the development and construction of Pattern Development’s projects and during the operation of Pattern Energy’s facilities.
+We strive to minimize negative environmental impacts during the development and construction of our projects and during the operation of our facilities.
 In some cases, we sponsor restoration and mitigation projects to benefit local ecologies around our facilities.

 In keeping with our commitment to build a sustainable company, we make decisions with long-term impacts in mind.
 It is our belief that actions yielding the best outcomes for the environment also make the most business sense.
 Our multi-dimensional approach to safeguarding the environment has resulted in a sound record of performance with no significant issues of non-compliance, fines, or penalties.